bkuhlmann/sublime_text_kit/README.md

 # Troubleshooting

+* When rebuilding workspaces, ensure Sublime Text is shutdown or changes won't be applied.
 * When rebuilding workspaces, ensure workspaces_path (as defined via settings.yml) points to a directory containing both *.sublime-project and *.sublime-workspace files.